Guy Pentreath: Life

 Guy Pentreath was born in Hamilton, Bermuda on 30 March 1902.
-He was the son of the Rev. A. G. Pentreath, Army Chaplain's dept. His mother was Helen Guy Carleton.
-The family returned to England when Pentreath was aged two.
-Pentreath was educated at Haileybury College and at Magdalene College, Cambridge where he graduated with a First with distinction in Classical Archaeology.
+He was the son of the Rev. Arthur Godolphin Pentreath, Army Chaplain's dept, and Helen Guy Carleton.
+The family returned to England in Pentreath's youth, and he was educated at Ashampstead Church of England School before Haileybury College.
+He then went up to Magdalene College, Cambridge where he graduated with a First with distinction in Classical Archaeology; he then trained for the ministry at Westcott House, Cambridge from 1925 to 1926, being Ordained deacon in 1928, and priest in 1929.
 As an undergraduate Pentreath wrote to his father: "I met today, at church, the girl I am going to marry.
 I will tell you her name when I have discovered it."
-This was no idle speculation.
-He married Margaret Lesley Cadman on 21 December 1927 and they had two sons and a daughter in a marriage spanning fifty three years.
-He died at Ashford, Kent on 30 October 1985.
+On 21 December 1927, he followed through on his declaration and married Roedean and Girton College, Cambridge-educated Margaret Lesley Cadman, daughter of Edwin Cadman, a razor manufacturer of Ecclesall Bierlow, Sheffield, Yorkshire.
+They had two sons and a daughter in a marriage spanning fifty three years.
+He died at East Brabourne, Ashford, Kent on 30 October 1985.